xixiwangvu2021/NLPtech_attribution_system/README.md

 ## Notebooks

 The notebooks in CRF folder are the modules of the integrated pipeline.

-The notebooks in CRF with embeddings are the experimenting notebooks with word embeddings.
+The notebooks in the folder of CRF with Embeddings are the experimenting notebooks with word embeddings.

 ## Running the code